School of Fine Arts

 Typically Offered: Spring.

 Course Description: This course will investigate the creation and manipulation of three-dimensional forms and environments using experimental methods - primarily digitally based methods coupled with new forms of output such as 3D printing.
-Repeatable for credit.
+Six studio hours.
+May be repeated for credit.
 Prerequisite(s): permission of instructor.

 ART 349 Interactive Design I Credits: 3